Meet the team

 Cinthya Anand, Communications & PR Manager

-Cinthya has a Postgraduate Diploma in Journalism and a Bachelor’s degree in Engineering, and has several years of experience working in communications and journalism.
-Charged with delivering news from the ‘other side’, she strives to tell the story behind Cambridge Cleantech and its talented members, who have helped position Cambridge as one of the leading centres for cleantech innovation.
+A former journalist with several years of experience reporting on science and technology, she has a keen interest in supporting ethical and sustainable businesses.
+At Cambridge Cleantech, she strives to tell the story behind Cambridge Cleantech and its talented members, who have helped position Cambridge as one of the leading centres for cleantech innovation.

 Emma Mee, Business Network Manager